 A follow-up question might be, "What happens if I try to file my Virginia car accident lawsuit after the statute of limitations deadline has passed?"
 In that situation, you can count on the person you're trying to sue (that's the defendant) asking the court to dismiss the case, and the court granting the dismissal.
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.

-Suppose you're seriously injured in an Virginia car accident, and you take your case to court.
-The jury, after hearing all the evidence, decides that the other driver was mostly responsible for the accident -- but that you share part of the blame.
+Suppose you're seriously injured in a Virginia car accident, and you take your case to court.
+The jury, after hearing all the evidence, decides that the other driver was mostly responsible for the accident—but that you share part of the blame.
 What happens next?
 How does this finding affect your right to compensation?

 Not only does the contributory negligence rule bind Virginia judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, so if it looks like you share any amount of blame or the accident, get ready for the adjuster to play hardball during settlement negotiations.